Published by Anne-Marie Watts - Updated on

-Are you planning to purchase a health insurance plan but unsure of the different health insurance terms and what they mean?
+Are you planning to purchase an international health insurance plan but unsure of the different health insurance terms and what they mean?
 This article gives a comprehensive guide on a particular health insurance term - pre-existing conditions.

 A pre-existing condition is a medical condition, illness or injury for which you had symptoms or were diagnosed before starting on your new health insurance plan.
 Whether you sought treatment for this condition or not, it will be considered “pre-existing” by your insurer.